PSYC110 Introduction to Psychology

 - motivation and emotion

-Reference, Resource, or Learning Materials to be used by Students:Text(s) as selected by the full-time Psychology Area faculty.
-Students use educational resources as specified in the individual instructor's format.
+Reference, Resource, or Learning Materials to be used by Student:Text(s) as selected by the full-time Psychology Area faculty.
+Students use educational resources as specified in the individual instructor's syllabus.